 Call for Contributions

-If you would like to contribute a talk to this workshop, please email an abstract to one of the organizers.
+If you would like to contribute a talk to this workshop, please submit a title and an abstract using the contact form.
 Talks slots will be 30 minutes, but speakers are encouraged to allow 5-10 minutes for Q&A. We will not publish any proceedings, but slides from talks can be put online on the workshop web site if desired.Questions?
 Use the DPA contact form.